apache/openwhisk-wskdeploy/specification/html/spec_shared_entity_schema.md

 ```

 ### Requirements

-- Non-required fields MAY be stored as ÒannotationsÓ within the OpenWhisk framework after they have been used for processing.
+- Non-required fields MAY be stored as `annotations` within the OpenWhisk framework after they have been used for processing.
 - Description string values SHALL be limited to 256 characters.
 - DisplayName string values SHALL be limited to 16 characters.
 - Annotations MAY be ignored by target consumers of the Manifest file as they are considered data non-essential to the deployment of management of OpenWhisk entities themselves.